ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The URI MUST be reachable from the end user's browser, though the URI MAY be opened on a separate device from the client instance itself.
-The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.
+The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.

 ### Interaction at the Static User Code URI {#interaction-usercode}